AntonBergaker/BlerghMerge/README.md

 <!-- BLERGH -->
 <div class="imported">..\header.html</div>
 ```
 BlerghMerge will replace the entire element with the linked HTML.
-Because HTML can not be called directly it's recommended to put this into your JavaScript.
+Since HTML can not be loaded directly it's recommended to put the following into your JavaScript:
 ```
 // BLERGH IGNORE
 var importedItems = document.getElementsByClassName("imported");